gingerbeardman/gingerbeardman.github.io/_posts/2021-05-18-prerendering-ranger.md

 ---
 layout: post
 title: 'Daily Driver: Pre-rendering Ranger'
-tags: [dailydriver, playdate, graphics, cars]
+tags:
+- dailydriver
+- playdate
+- graphics
+- cars
-nouns: [OpenSCAD, Daily Driver]
+nouns:
+- OpenSCAD
+- Daily Driver
 carousel: prerendered-shadows

 ---

-Since very early on shadows in Daily Driver have just been simple rectangles: one sized fits all, rendered from a single 3D model, and post-processed to add dithering.
+Since very early on shadows in Daily Driver have just been simple rectangles: one size fits all, rendered from a single 3D model, and post-processed to add dithering.
 MPV, you know?
 Over time I decided to do multiple shadows, one each for short cars and long cars.

 Sometime later I threw caution to the wind and decided to render per-car shadows.
 However, the OpenSCAD `projection()` command that I was using was so slow!
 In fact it zapped my desire to finish implementing the feature.
 Instead, I let it sit for many months.